NativeScript/NativeScript/android/README.md

+### Android

-##This is an Android Studio project.
+This directory contains an Android Studio project.

 ### How to open?
-* File/Open
+* In Android Studio choose: File -> Open
-* Navigate to `tns-core-modules-widgets/android/`
+* Navigate to `tns-core-modules-widgets/android/` folder
-* select and open widgets
+* On the left side of the screen choose the Project tab and select `widgets`

 ### How to build?
-* Open gradle tab on the right side of the screen
+* On the right side of the screen choose the Gradle tab
-* Navigate to `widgets/Tasks/build/`
+* Navigate to `android/widgets/Tasks/build/`
-* run `build` task
+* Execute the `assembleRelease` task
-* output will be in `tns-core-modules-widgets/android/dist`
+* Output will be in `./android/widgets/build/outputs/`